-Yet perhaps the Masters, in their great compassion and wisdom, saw that there was still some hope for Mrs Besant to turn things around, learn from her mistakes and failures, and set the Adyar Theosophical Society in a new direction for the new cycle which was dawning in 1900, the very year that the New Age of Aquarius was to begin.
+Yet perhaps the Masters, in their great compassion and wisdom, saw that there was still some hope for Mrs Besant to turn things around, learn from her mistakes and failures, and set “The Theosophical Society – Adyar” in a new direction for the new cycle which was dawning in 1900, which related amongst other things to the gradual dawning of the New Age of Aquarius.

-As it happened, Mrs Besant failed to take note of the advice and warnings contained in the letter (although she did recognise it as being a genuine communication from the Master) as has been explained to some extent in the numbered notes which follow.
+As it happened, Mrs Besant failed to take note of the advice and warnings contained in the letter (although she did recognise it as being a genuine communication from the Master and, to their credit, the Adyar Society even publishes a large part of the letter in one of their books) as has been explained to some extent in the numbered notes which follow.